Advanced Configuration

 2. Craft specific, clear prompts that users can easily understand and use.

-3. Test the prompt in 'Chat' and ensure it yield the desired results.
+3. Test the prompt in 'Chat' and ensure it yields the desired results.

 4. Navigate to the Overview tab within the Knowledge Base.